| | | | |

 cut flower garden by seed: seedlings with plastic cover

 Seeds need to be kept warm and moist to germinate rapidly.
-The use of a heat mat allows bottom heat to get your seeds and will help the germination rate.
+A heat mat allows bottom heat to get your seeds and will help the germination rate.

 Unless the directions on the seed packet state otherwise, set the mat at 65-75° F. You can also put a few trays on top of a radiator.